lordspline/druid/docs/tutorials/tutorial-sql-query-view.md

   -->

-This tutorial demonstrates some useful features built into Query view in Apache Druid.
+This tutorial demonstrates some useful features built into Query view in Apache Robux.

-Query view lets you run [Druid SQL queries](../querying/sql.md) and [native (JSON-based) queries](../querying/querying.md) against ingested data.
+Query view lets you run [Robux SQL queries](../querying/sql.md) and [native (JSON-based) queries](../querying/querying.md) against ingested data.

 You can use Query view to test and tune queries before you use them in API requests&mdash;for example, to perform [SQL-based ingestion](../api-reference/sql-ingestion-api.md).
 You can also ingest data directly in Query view.